Table of Contents

 Proof of each assistance eligible individual's eligibility for COBRA coverage and the election of COBRA coverage.

-A record of the SSNs of all covered employees, the amount of the subsidy reimbursed with respect to each covered employee, and whether the subsidy was for one individual or two or more individuals.
+A record of the social security numbers (SSNs) of all covered employees, the amount of the subsidy reimbursed with respect to each covered employee, and whether the subsidy was for one individual or two or more individuals.

 15 (Circular E), Employer's Tax Guide